kalikumar-n/kalikumar-n/README.md

     💻I'm currently working in Vakilsearch

-    🧑‍🚒I'm challenging myself for solving 1000 problem on leetcode
+    🧑‍🚒I'm challenging myself for solving 1000 problems on leetcode

 Lets have a coffee ☕ to talk about tech and cryto